-The Gwenna Moss Centre for Teaching and Learning (GMCTL), proudly located on Treaty 6 territory and the homelands of the Métis, provides service to the University of Saskatchewan community in (1) developing teaching practices and curricula that are scholarly and continuously enhanced and (2) creating inclusive environments that enable academic success.
+The Gwenna Moss Centre for Teaching and Learning (GMCTL), proudly located on Treaty 6 territory and the homelands of the Métis, provides service to the University of Saskatchewan community in designing courses and programs and supporting ongoing improvements to teaching and learning.

 Our mission is:

 To aid USask educators and leaders to set the standard in learning by offering intentionally designed, supportive, and excellent learning experiences.

 - Supporting all USask educators in the continuous development of research-supported teaching and learning practices aligned with intended outcomes for student learning.

 - Inspiring and empowering the Indigenization of teaching and learning.

 - Helping USask educators use design, teaching and assessment practices aligned with student engagement, well-being, access, and equity.

 - Achieving local and institutional aspirations in teaching and learning through delivery of professional learning programs, supports and resource materials for educators.